Radio headphones (depends on party size)

 Professional English fluent driver

-See the Appian Way and the Catacombs of St Calixtus with this full-day walking tour.
+See the Appian Way and the ancient Christian Catacombs of St Calixtus with this half-day tour by car.

 The Appian way is the very first road built by the Romans in 312 B.C. and one of the most fabulous example of the Romans’ construction techniques.
 During the ancient times, this area was full of elegant and rich villas owned by the noble families who used to spend their holidays here.
 In fact, the Appian way was an area located outside the city going in the southern direction.